det-lab/reading-documentation/docs/03_troubleshooting.md

 * Trust that most errors are solvable with careful review and patience.

-* Use your error as a learning opportunity: if you figure it out, remember the fix.
+* Reach out to a human mentor if at all possible.

 ---